In Pakistan poll, transgender candidates for the first time

 The Supreme Court ruled in 2011 that hijras could get national identity cards as a "third sex," neither man nor woman.
 Now that they have legal standing, at least four members of the community are standing for elections.

-Many hijras in Pakistan and in neighboring India are attacked, raped or forced to work as sex workers to support themselves.
+Many hijras in Pakistan and in neighbouring India are attacked, raped or forced to work as sex workers to support themselves.
 Others beg for alms at traffic lights or on the streets.

 Rana, 45, wants to change some of those injustices.
 After years of working as a dancing girl, she became a social worker dedicated to protecting her community.